centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 14;Centreon-Server;40;dummy;check_centreon_dummy;!2!critical;;;;2;2;1
 ```

-You can also specify the service to search:
+You can also search for a specific service:

 ``` shell
 centreon -u admin -p 'centreon' -o SERVICE -a show -v 'Disk-/'